Information for Students who Have Applied or Been Admitted into the Culinary Arts Program

-- side towels, 2 (must not be tattered or torn)
+- 2 side towels (must not be tattered or torn)

-- Culinary Arts Program Student Knife Kit (equipment purchased outside of the bookstore is expected to have all appropriate tools for each class; tools purchased outside of the bookstore are subject to departmental approval)
+- Culinary Arts Program Student Knife Kit (equipment purchased outside of the bookstore is expected to have all appropriate tools for each course and is subject to departmental approval)

 - masking tape